offbynull/palignprims/README.md

  * **{algorithm}** is the algorithm performing the alignment: [dynamic programming](https://offbynull.com/docs/data/learn/Bioinformatics/output/output.html#H_Backtrack%20Algorithm) vs [sliced subdivision](https://offbynull.com/docs/data/learn/Bioinformatics/output/output.html#H_Divide-and-Conquer%20Algorithm).
  * **{allocation}** is the type of memory used to do the alignment: heap vs stack.

+For example, [global_dynamic_programming_heap_aligner.h](https://github.com/offbynull/aligner/blob/main/offbynull/aligner/aligners/global_dynamic_programming_heap_aligner.h) performs global alignment using the dynamic programming algorithm with heap allocation.

 > [!TIP]
 >
-> [Performance](#performance) covers more information on which algorithm and allocation option to use.

-For example, [global_dynamic_programming_heap_aligner.h](https://github.com/offbynull/aligner/blob/main/offbynull/aligner/aligners/global_dynamic_programming_heap_aligner.h) performs global alignment using the dynamic programming algorithm with heap allocation.
+> Which algorithm should you choose?
+>
+> * Use dynamic programming to run alignments fast.
+> * Use sliced subdivision to run alignments slower but allow for much larger sequences.
+>
+> Which allocation strategy should you choose?
+>
+> * When performing many tiny alignments, use the stack to avoid heap memory allocation overhead.
+> * When performing a few large alignments, use the heap to ensure enough memory is available.
+>
+> Choose what's right for your use case.
+When in doubt, dynamic programming on the heap is a safe bet.

 Regardless of which you choose, all preconfigured aligners have the same basic usage pattern: An align() function accepts a pair of sequences along with scorers and returns a maximally scored alignment path along with that path's score.
 The only difference is that ...